QwikDev/qwik/docs/QRL.md

 </script>
 ```

 The above global configuration simply says that `myApp:/handle_click` should be translated to `http://myserver.com/app/handle_click`.
-Notice that all which is needed to configure the protocol is declaration of `Q` property on global namespace such as `window`.
+Notice that all that is needed to configure the protocol is the declaration of the `Q` property on a global namespace such as `window`.

 ## File extension